petzi53/pb-blog/content/post/2019-06-25-open-citations-TOS.en/index.markdown

 | \# of records    | &gt; 73 million | &gt; 155 million |
 | Cited references | 1.4 billion     | 1.6 billion      |

-To put these figures into perspectives: They cover “only” between 35% (Natural Sciences) to 12% (Arts and humanities) of all journals (&gt; 62,500) as listed in [UlrichsWeb](https://ulrichsweb.serialssolutions.com) (Ulrich’s Global Serials Directory) (Mongeon and Paul-Hus 2016),
+To put these figures into perspectives: They cover “only” between 35% (Natural Sciences) to 12% (Arts and humanities) of all journals (&gt; 62,500) as listed in [UlrichsWeb](https://ulrichsweb.serialssolutions.com) (Ulrich’s Global Serials Directory) \[@mongeon\_journal\_2016\],

 Clarivate also possesses other vital tools and services for scholarly research:

 -   [**Endnote**](https://endnote.com/), a popular reference management software, formerly the property of Thomson Reuters.
 -   [**Publons**](https://publons.com/about/home/)**:** is a service for academics to honor respectively showcase their scientific work which does not lead to a “standard” publication in one of the JIF journals.
 The name of the enterprise is an homage to the moniker `publon`, signifying the smallest publishable unit.
 This concept is a cynical reference to the phenomenon that for the academic career the number of publications is often more important than their individual quality, resulting in “salami slicing” of papers.
 -   [**Kopernio**](https://kopernio.com/) is a technology startup, which developed a web-browser extension that simplifies the process of finding and legally downloading scholarly publications.

 Clarivate Analytics acquired Publons in 2017 and Kopernio in April 2018.
 These purchases in recent years demonstrate that Clarivate Analytics knows how to secure its leading market position: Both services are (currently) free and are doubtless useful for the individual researcher.
 Besides generating revenues from publishers, Clarivate binds academics to their main product as both free services are closely related and linked to WoS.